Magnus of Trani: Veneration

 The cult of a local martyr Saint Magnus was widespread in Lazio and surrounding area's since the 4th or 5th centuries.
 As a consequence, the saint's relics may have been translated from a local cemetery to the newly founded Abbey of Fondi, erected in 522 by the abbot Saint Honoratus.
 According to a 9th-century document, the abbey was dedicated to St. Magnus.
 Magnus is also mentioned in the 5th-century martyrology of Jerome, in which his death place, or more likely his resting place is listed as Fabrateria, probably Fabrateria Nova or San Giovanni Incarico near Ceprano (not Fabrateria Vetus or Ceccano as has been wrongly inferred).
-His name appears in Bede's martyrology, in the Sacramentarium Gelasianum (8th century), and in many other liturgical calenders and martyrologies.
-The Gelasian liturgy firmly anchors his name to the August 19th feast, summoning a prayer for release from death's captivity.
+His name appears in Bede's martyrology, in the Sacramentarium Gelasianum (8th century), and in many other liturgical calendars and martyrologies.
+The Gelasian liturgy firmly anchors his name to the August 19 feast, summoning a prayer for release from death's captivity.
 During the 9th and 10th centuries his fame spread all over Europe, often being associated with that of Andrew the Tribune, due to the martyrologies of Usard, Ado of Vienne, and the so-called Vetus Romanum.
 Magnus' name is absent from the 9th-century Marble Calendar in the Cathedral of Naples, where only the latter saint is mentioned as Andreas Milex ("the warrior").

 The earliest record in the archiepiscopal archive of Trani, dating from 834, states that the town's church was commonly known as the episcopal Church of St. Magnus.
 A late 10th‑century Greek Gospel from Capua identifies him as the former bishop of Fondi.
 As a rule, however, he was depicted as a martyr; only from the late 12th century onward was he also described as both bishop and martyr.
 Around the same time, Andrew and his alleged alter ego faded into obscurity.
 Occasionally, saints' calendars still mentioned their 2,597 companions, while Magnus of Cappadocia gradually emerged as a distinct figure sharing the same feast day.
 Andrew made a comeback, however, at the close of the Middle Ages, due to the printing of medieval calendars and martyrologies.
 Being detached from Magnus, his name was reintroduced in the 1583 Roman Martyrology, where he still can be found.
 In Fondi, moreover, a local tradition preserved the idea of a valley of martyrs, where Magnus' companions were said to have been killed.

 There is some reason to doubt whether the events described in the Translation actually took place in the 9th century.
 Archaeological research in the Abbey of Fondi suggests that Magnus' relics were cherished here well into the 11th century, when the church was completely rebuilt around the supposed shrine.